thanlong/VMOSPro_RootXposed_Terminal/README.md

 su
 magisk_root enable
 ```

 Also reboot to make it work...
+If you have some issues with Magisk on VphoneGaga, try VphoneGaga 32bit.
+You can disable Magisk by create dummy file name `.disable_magisk` on `/sdcard`

 ### ROM with VMOSTool